rupenmitra/rupenmitra.github.io/_pages/about.md

 [College of Arts, Humanities and Social Science (CAHSS)](https://www.ed.ac.uk/arts-humanities-soc-sci) at The university of Edinburgh selects me to help designing a college-level curriculum mapping project

 * **ACM IMC Shadow PC (July 2019)**
-Participate in [IMC shadow PC 2019](https://conferences.sigcomm.org/imc/2019/shadow/) on the beautiful campus of Queen Mary University of London
+Participated in [IMC shadow PC 2019](https://conferences.sigcomm.org/imc/2019/shadow/) on the beautiful campus of Queen Mary University of London